electracoin-ECA/translectra/README.md

 ## Demo

 We are using this tool to handle all our translations: [https://translations.electraproject.org](https://translations.electraproject.org).
-You won't be able to see the administrators and managers part but it will give you a good idea of how it works:
+You won't be able to see the administrators and managers part but it will give you a good idea of how it works.

 ## Deploy